praw-dev/praw/docs/pages/contributor_guidelines.rst

 Documentation
 -------------

-* Unless otherwise stated, PRAW will follow the :PEP:`257`
 * All publicly available functions, classes and modules should have a docstring.
-* Use the imperative form.
-Eg "Get the subreddit." not "Gets the subreddit." or "PRAW will get the subreddit."
-* For one-liner docstrings, the entire string including opening and closing
-  """" will be on the same line.
-* For multi-line comments the one-liner summary will be on the line after the opening """ and the closing """ will be on the line after the last line of the docstring.
-Example

-   """
-   Summary line.
-Sum its up.

-   Longer explanation.
-   """

 * Use correct terminology.
 A subreddits name is something like ' t3_xyfc7'.
   The correct term for a subreddits "name" like `python <http://www.reddit.com/r/python>`_ is it's display name.